danielyxie/bitburner/doc/source/netscriptfunctions.rst

 .. js:function:: getScriptRam(scriptname[, hostname/ip])

     :param string scriptname: Filename of script.
 This is case-sensitive.
     :param string hostname/ip: Hostname or IP of target server the script is located on.
-This is optional, If it is not specified then the function will se the current server as the target server.
+This is optional, If it is not specified then the function will set the current server as the target server.
     :RAM cost: 0.1 GB

     Returns the amount of RAM required to run the specified script on the target server.
 Returns